-After answering questions 1 through 6, attach files.
-The files must comply with the following instructions:

-PROJECT SUMMARY/ABSTRACT (FIELD 7 ON THE FORM)
+The bulk of your application will consist of files attached to the Research and Related Other Project Information form.
+The files must comply with the following instructions: PROJECT SUMMARY/ABSTRACT (FIELD 7 ON THE FORM)

 The project summary/abstract is a summary of the proposed activity suitable for distribution to the public and sufficient to permit potential reviewers to identify conflicts of interest.
 It must be a self-contained document.
 Provide the name of the applicant, the project title, the PI and the PI's institutional affiliation, any coinvestigators and their institutional affiliations, the objectives of the project, a description of the project, including methods to be employed, and the potential impact of the project (i.e., benefits, outcomes.
 A sample is provided below: